Stefan Halper: Academics and media (1986–2000)

 From 1986 to 2000, Halper wrote a national security and foreign policy-focused weekly newspaper column, syndicated to 30 newspapers.
 Halper has worked as a senior foreign policy advisor to various think-tanks and research institutions, including the Center for Strategic and International Studies, and The Center for the National Interest, where he is a Distinguished Fellow.
 He has served on the Advisory Board of Directors of the Paul H. Nitze School of Advanced International Studies and contributed to various magazines, journals, newspapers and media outlets.
 These include: The Washington Post, Los Angeles Times, The Wall Street Journal, the BBC, CNN, SKY NEWS, ABC, CBS, NBC, C-Span, and a range of radio outlets.

-Professor Halper is a member of the Cosmos Club in Washington D.C., and the Travellers Club in London.
+As a professor, Halper is a member of the Cosmos Club in Washington D.C., and the Travellers Club in London.

+Historical research

+Halper produced academic research on the political development of neoconservatism.

 United States government research (2012–2016)

 From 2012 to 2016 Halper received $1 million in contracts for “social sciences and humanities” research from the Defense department's Office of Net Assessment, some of which Halper subcontracted to other researchers.
 Forty percent of the money had been awarded before Trump announced his candidacy in 2015.
+However, declassified FBI documents reveal that $70,000 was paid to Halper by the FBI from August 2016 through February 2017 and a total of $1,181,064.44 from 1991 into early 2017.